 Or for more information email: firstname.lastname@example.org or call 0191 2313113.

-Or attend one of our information evenings open to anyone interested in finding out more about the scheme!
+Or attend our next information evening in Sunderland open to anyone interested in finding out more about the scheme!

 Action Hosting Case Study – Yasine’s Story

 Yasine is the first male to be supported through Action Hosting.
 Yasine is from Algeria and has been in the UK for 16 years but in July 2015 his claim for asylum was refused… “Before [Action Hosting] I was in a very tough situation.
 They cut my support and my accommodation and I found myself on the street and I can do nothing about it”.
 During his time living on the street Yasine became very ill and suffered a heart attack.
 Upon leaving hospital Yasine was supported for 3 months by the charity Nightstop which organised for him to stay in the homes of volunteers for a few nights at a time.
 Yasine is very grateful for this support but said that moving so frequently was difficult as he was unable to feel settled.
 Due to Nightstop’s limited capacity they were unable to continue supporting Yasine and he was forced back to living on the streets.
 This time was very tough for Yasine as he was extremely worried about his health and having nowhere private and safe to stay made taking his vital medication very difficult.